HumanSignal/label-studio/README.md

 ```bash
 docker run -p 8080:8080 -v `pwd`/mydata:/root/.local/share/label-studio/ heartexlabs/label-studio:latest
 ```
-All generated assets including SQLite3 database storage `label_studio.sqlite3` and uploaded files can be found in `./mydata` directory.
+You can find all the generated assets, including SQLite3 database storage `label_studio.sqlite3` and uploaded files, in the `./mydata` directory.

 #### Override default Docker install
 You can override the default launch command by appending the new arguments: